at.lattice.transformation#

 Attention

 When combining several transformations by using multiple calls to transform_elem(), the reference argument must be identical for all.
-Otherwise, the result is unpredictable.
+Setting the reference will therefore affect all transformations for this element.